 It is still a better alternative to Antabuse in that Naltrexone will not make you vomit violently like Antabuse will if you consume any alcohol.
 When you are on the pill only version, this is dangerous unless you are in one of our drug rehab centers being closely monitored.
 The main reason is that while under our careful watch, you do not need to use the more expensive methods of Naltrexone.
 Again the only down side is if you are tired of being sober and want to get high again, it is really easy to stop taking your pills and relapse shortly thereafter.

-The other main concern with Naltrexone, as far as in the liquid form (Vivitrol) is that currently the pharmaceutical company, Alchemes has a copyright on Vivitrol and let me tell you; they are a business and not in the business of saving lives like Salt Lake City Drug Rehab is.
+The other main concern with Naltrexone, as far as in the liquid form (Vivitrol) is that currently the pharmaceutical company, Alchemes has a copyright on Vivitrol and let me tell you; they are a business and not in the business of saving lives like Deer Hollow Drug Rehab Centers is.
 The shot is very costly and for good reason because it is equally very effective.
 It is just sad that this form of aversive therapy is not available to those that cannot afford otherwise.

 So if you are insured with a great provider or have around $1,200-$1,300 dollars per every 28 days, then you are in luck my friend!
 Otherwise, the next best thing is to attend our Utah Drug Rehab and take the pills on a daily basis.
 I believe a 90 day prescription is around $75 dollars out of pocket depending on the pharmacy you go to.
 Hopefully after reading all this you have a better idea of your medical management options which in summary are as follows.
 Medical drug and/or detox versus Social Detox, and if you choose a medical drug detox then you can again choose between taking an agonist versus an antagonist.

 Whatever your choice is, we are help you through the entire process.
 You do not have to suffer alone in pain anymore!
 Please pick up the phone or complete our online form to see all of the different options available to you or a loved one!